anonyman09123-rgb/readmetest/README.md

 ---

-## 📄 License
+## License

-Open-source — free to modify and extend.
+Open-source —> free to modify and extend.

----

-## 👤 Author

-Built with attention to detail and UI precision.

-If you found this useful, consider giving it a ⭐